 Macro-dynamics

 A component graph is often regarded as a presentation of the main dynamics of a system, or its macro-dynamics.
-However, if some node as traps, this may be misleading as this macro-dynamics shows paths that cannot be realised.
-As long as no more that direct reachability from one component to another is considered, there is no problem: if a transition exists, reachability is guaranteed (in the “some-to-some” sense).
+However, if some node has traps, this may be misleading as this macro-dynamics shows paths that cannot be realised.
+As long as only direct reachability from one component to another is considered, there is no problem: if a transition exists, reachability is guaranteed (in the “some-to-some” sense).
 But as soon as a sequence of transitions is considered, it cannot considered as a real dynamics if it goes through a trap-edge.
 More precisely, this path may exist but the component graph is not an evidence of this, and the path may not exist as well.
-Moreover, note that when a path enters a trap-component through a non-trap-edge, it is guaranteed that every exit is actually reachable and the trap has been avoided.
+However, when a path enters a trap-component through a non-trap-edge, it is guaranteed that every exit is reachable and traps on this component have been avoided.

 So, reading a component graphs requires care, and traps should be considered closely before to draw any conclusion about the macro-dynamics.